po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/28-Stu_Mini-Project/README.md

 # Unit 19 Mini-Project: Deploy Contact Directory App on Heroku with Script

-In this mini-project, you are given a fully functioning PWA that is almost ready to be deployed to Heroku.
-We can easily install this application via `localhost` but now it's up to us to make it installable via the web.
-We have released applications before on Heroku and it has been a pretty painless experience.
-PWAs are not much different but we need to implement a few different scripts so that Heroku can deliver our web application with the right bundle created by Webpack.
+In this mini-project, you are given a simple application that needs to be updated to use Webpack, service-workers, IndexedDB, and we need it to have PWA functionality.
+Once we have updated our application with these new features, we can work on Deploying our application to Heroku.
+Heroku isn't new to us, but we will need to work on a handful of special scripts so Heroku knows to deploy our bundled application.

 ## User Stories

 Work with your group to resolve the following issues:

 * As a user, I want to be able to install the web application as a PWA.

+* As a user, I want to be able to add and remove my contact cards.

 * As a developer, I want all my scripts to run from the root directory `package.json`.